 - Hourly / - BiWeekly /

 A Chief Marine Engineer is the full performance level of work involving responsibility for the operation and maintenance of all power, electrical, navigational, communication, environmental, sanitary and mechanical systems aboard motor-powered marine vessels.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

-Employees receive general supervision from a Captain, Marine Vessel.
+Employees in this classification receive general supervision from a Captain, Marine Vessel.
 Employees may be required to travel overnight and work weekends and holidays.
-Employees in this classification are subject to 24 hour on call duty.
+Employees in this classification are subject to 24 hour on‑call duty.
 Work is performed in a terminal maintenance building, confining engine rooms and ship quarters.
 Employees are exposed to hazardous conditions and substances, such as high voltages, chemicals, solvents and engine noise.
 The work may require lifting heavy engine parts.

 Knowledge of gasoline, propulsion and diesel marine engines;

 Knowledge of marine vessel systems including electrical, electronic, avionic, hydraulic, air, plumbing, heating, air conditioning, navigational, telecommunication and mechanical;